gradle/gradle/subprojects/docs/src/docs/release/notes.md

     \-bar
        \- bar-app

-Duplicate words in a row within the deduplication prefix are removed from the generated ide project name.
+Duplicate words in a row within the de-duplication prefix are removed from the generated ide project name.

-Assuming having a project structure like:
+Given a project with the following structure:

     myapp
     |-myapp-foo